-128° 45' West 58° 15' North
+128° 45 West 58° 15 North

 The index map attached will show the claim location and also Deas Lake and Peter's Landing.
 The Mining Recorder's office has a map that shows the exact location of the claims and also Provencher Lake.
-That map is Number "104 L 7 East."
+That map is Number "104 I, 7 East".

-Your second point concerning the geological map being generalised is well taken as the work done was only reconnaissance mapping over a large area.
-The main idea of the work was to map and locate the Jade that was contained in the serpentine.
-The serpentine was located and mapped as shown in the drawings mailed to you in December.
-The exact boundaries of the serpentine rocks should, perhaps, have been placed on the maps with question marks, as soil cover on CWL 1 & 2 masked the western contact, if any.
-Further to the west, close to the lake, on CWE 2 and 4 gravel overburden was located.
+Your second point concerning the geological map being generalized is well taken at the work done was only reconnaissance mapping over a large area.
+The main idea of the work programme was to map and locate the Jade that was contained in the serpentine.
+The serpentine was located and mapped as shown in the drawings submitted to you in December.
+The exact boundaries of the serpentine rocks should, perhaps, have been placed on the maps with a question mark, as soil cover on the NCW 2, 3 and 4 cover the western contact.
+Further to the west, off the claim group from NCW 2, gravel overburden was located and marked.
 The slopes of the hillside between these two areas were covered with scrub, moss and soil cover and the underlying rock was not located or checked.

-In reply to your point about the limestene we can only repeat that there is metamorphosed sandstone and limestone along these beds, however, they have been badly crumpled and altered.
+In reply to your point about the limestone, we can only repeat that there is metamorphosed sandstone and limestone along these beds, however, they have been badly crumpled and altered.
 Here again, we must outline to you that the object of this work was to map and define the jade and, for that reason, the time was allocated to the serpentine areas.